LFL-Lab/SQuADDS/docs/source/developer/2026-04-17-drivenmodal-hfss-prd.md

 The first release is design- and API-complete, but it intentionally stops short of live HFSS validation in CI.
 The implementation must be structured so that once Ansys-enabled validation is ready, the runtime and dataset flows can be turned on without re-architecting the feature.

+Implementation will be tracked through a single repo-native work log at [2026-04-17-drivenmodal-hfss-worklog.md](/Users/shanto/LFL/SQuADDS/SQuADDS/docs/source/developer/2026-04-17-drivenmodal-hfss-worklog.md).
+That file is the source of truth for current execution status, active decisions, restart instructions, verification evidence, and handoff notes for future agents.

 ## Problem Statement

 Users can already search SQuADDS for pre-simulated devices and can run some Ansys-backed workflows, but they cannot yet: